neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 . . . but then again, that lasts about a week before it gets old.

 But even with that in mind, I think the power of having such major cities at your disposal is pretty much irreplaceable -- at least for me.

+<h3 style="color:#6495ed;"> Not My Circus, not my monkeys. . . | July 1, 2017 </h3>

+> "Not my circus, not my monkeys."
+>
+> -- An old Polish proverb

+An epic saying, which, as [explained by Robert Osowiecki](https://www.quora.com/What-does-the-Polish-proverb-not-my-circus-not-my-monkeys-mean){:target="_blank"} means:

+_“I won’t interfere or bother myself with trouble in a place I don’t belong to or have no authority — it’s someone else’s job to deal with this”_